 Results of the Survey

-As expected I found that many astrophotographers are not put off by a full or bright Moon.
+As expected, I found that many astrophotographers are not put off by a full or bright Moon.
 However, I was surprised at the percentages.
-My research showed that 77% of astrophotographers surveyed continue imaging under a full Moon and 22% do not.
-As confirmed by the comments I also received from many respondents, under the Full Moon imaging in narrowband is the best way to capture deep sky objects.
+My research showed that 77% of astrophotographers surveyed continue imaging under a full moon, and 22% do not.
+As confirmed by the comments I received from many respondents, under the full moon, imaging in narrowband is the best way to capture deep-sky objects.